reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 <Hint>

-Code inside Event functions is not reactive.
+Code inside Effect Events is not reactive.
 Are there cases in which you would _want_ the `setInterval` call to re-run?

 </Hint>